LucaOonk/Ekahau-Visualization-Template-Generator/README.md

 # Ekahau-Visualization-Template-Generator
 A small Java GUI application that helps generating visualization tags for template reporting

 This application creates reliable visulization tags that you can use when creating your reporting templates.
-With just a couple of clicks you can generate customized visualization tags that you can paste in you Word Template for Ekahau Site Survey.
+With just a couple of clicks you can generate customized visualization tags that you can paste in you Word Template for Ekahau Site Survey and Ekahau Pro.

 ![alt text](https://github.com/LucaOonk/LucaOonk.github.io/blob/master/depictions/Ekahau-Template-Generator/GUI.png)